~ BIGGLESTON FAMILY ~

 May 6, 1869 there is a marriage of Phillipp Biggleston Stephens, batchelor and Master Mariner of St. Anne, Limehouse to Clara Biggleston of St. Mary Bredin Canterbury at the Parish of St. Anne, Limehouse in Middlesex.
 Clara's father is noted as William Henry Biggleston, Ironfounder and Phillip's father as Thomas Stephens, Master Mariner

-Death of a William Henry Biggleston 1870, Canterbury aged 62
+Burial of a William Henry Biggleston 1870, Canterbury aged 62, of Watling Street, buried at St. Martins

 1880 - a Mr. W. RIGDEN employed by Messrs.
 Drury and Biggleston, Ironfounders (an Iron Moulder who lives in North Lane)